StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/about-case-page-templates.md

 ## Usage

-You can use a case page template when [creating a Knowledge Base page](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level).
+You can use a case page template when [creating a Knowledge Base page at the case level](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level).

 ## Permissions